bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 - I would also perform more input validation.
 Right now, you can add transactions with an invalid transaction type.

 - I would have also like to make sure that you cannot add withdrawals through the API if there is not enough money in the account.
 As it stands, you can add transactions to the API but it does not validate the balance.

-- If i had more time to research, I would have also added monitoring for each endpoint.
-This would allow one to be aware of issues with AWS should they arrise.
+- If I had more time to research, I would have also added monitoring for each endpoint.
+This would allow one to be aware of issues with AWS should they arise.

+- Lastly I would have liked to setup continuous deployment.
+This would have been useful since the app would never be deployed without running tests first.
+This wasn't a mojor issue in the end since serverless makes it so easy to deploy the app.